 However, Jews, Christians, and Muslims do share food in social settings and among members of religiously mixed families.

 The sharing of food serves as an important basis for social life in a diverse society.
 Sharing food lends itself to the sharing of ideas.
-And, shared values, beliefs, and ethics make many kinds of interactions possible, from business dealings to intermarriage.
+And, shared values, beliefs, morals, and ethics of the Abrahamic religions make many kinds of interactions possible, from business dealings to intermarriage.
 Examples of these kinds of interactions existed in Medieval Spain, and continue today in the mixed cities of Muslim lands, or in other large cities of the world.